dwieringa/iOS_coLearning_HW2_AlphaNumericSequences/README.md

-iOS_coLearning_HW1_AlphaNumericSequences
+iOS_coLearning_HW2_AlphaNumericSequences
 ========================================

-Homework #1 for iOS coLearning.
-Using the 'Intro to C' material to solve a real world problem.
+Homework #2 for iOS coLearning.
+Modify homework #1 (use 'Intro to C' material to solve real world problem) to use this week's material (Intro to OOP).

-As it turns out I needed method calls (on NSString) which we haven't covered yet.
-It's hard to work with strings without either NSString methods or char.